Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Undergraduate academic performance is a significant factor in the evaluation process.
 Most successful applicants have a CGPA of A- or above.

 CGPA calculations are based on undergraduate grades.
 The calculation does not include graduate-level grades or grades from college programs.
-However, we will review transcripts during the file assessment process to account for academic achievement in graduate and college programs.
+However, we carefully review your complete transcripts during the file assessment process to account for academic achievement in graduate and college programs.

 Transcripts from institutions outside of Canada and the United States cannot form the basis of your CGPA.
-However, your file will still be assessed and your transcripts will be reviewed.
+However, your complete transcripts will be assessed.

-At the Common Law Section of the University of Ottawa Faculty of Law, we are committed to equity, diversity and inclusion.
+We are committed to equity, diversity and inclusion at the Common Law Section of the University of Ottawa Faculty of Law.

 To ensure we are recruiting and selecting a class that is representative of the Canadian population and addressing any barriers to legal education, Ontario law schools are inviting applicants to answer questions that identify their ethnic or cultural origin(s), race, religion and/or spiritual affiliation, disability and sexual orientation.

-At the University of Ottawa Faculty of Law, your individual answers will not be shared with the person(s) who reviews your application but may be used in the admission process, for example, to provide you with information about available scholarships or services, and to perform statistical analysis on the number of applicants, offers, and acceptances from candidates with various characteristics.
+At the University of Ottawa Faculty of Law, your individual answers will not be shared with the person(s) who review(s) your application but may be used in the admission process, for example, to perform statistical analysis on the number of applicants, offers, and acceptances from candidates with various characteristics.

-There is no obligation to respond to the Diversity Census questions.
+There is no obligation to respond to the Applicant Diversity Census questions.
 If you prefer, you may select the “Prefer not to answer” response option available for each question.
-No program, service or benefit will be withheld if you choose “Prefer not to answer”.
+No program, service or benefit will be withheld should you choose “Prefer not to answer”.

 Application Components for Various Applicant Types